Description

 Which means for our asset as example:

-• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum days under water of 527 days of Vanguard Small Cap Value Index Fund is higher, thus worse.
+• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum days under water of 527 days of Vanguard Small Cap Value Index Fund is larger, thus worse.

 AveDuration: